certaindragon3/Jiesen-Huang-infovis-redesign-project/README.md

 - Implement address search functionality
 - Include links to heat-related resources by neighborhood

-## Ackanowledgments
+## Acknowledgments

+I would like to thank several contributors and organizations whose insights and resources significantly enhanced this project:

-- This project has benefitted from the conversations at the Digital Technology for Sustainability Symposium at Duke Kunshan University on April 18.
-We especially thank Dongping Liu for his insights that helped improve the work, and the conference organizers Prof. Luyao Zhang for making the symposium happen.
+- **Dongping Liu**: Provided critical insights during the Digital Technology for Sustainability Symposium at Duke Kunshan University, significantly improving the project's technical approach.
+- **Prof. Luyao Zhang**: Facilitated the symposium and offered valuable academic perspectives that guided my understanding and approach.
-- Special thanks to the NYC Department of Health and Mental Hygiene for providing the data and resources to make this project possible.
+- **NYC Department of Health and Mental Hygiene**: Provided essential data and resources, making this visualization possible.
-- Thanks to the NYC Open Data team for their support in accessing and utilizing the data.
+- **NYC Open Data Team**: Supported access and utilization of critical datasets.
-- Thanks to the developers of Streamlit, Plotly, Pandas, and NumPy for their excellent libraries that made this project possible.
+- **Streamlit, Plotly, Pandas, and NumPy Developers**: Their excellent libraries made the development of this application feasible and efficient.
+- **Classmates and Symposium Participants**: Their collaborative feedback, questions, and discussions greatly enriched the project.

 ## References